-Over the years friends have come and gone from my life and death has taken away some of my favorite people.
+Over the years, friends have come and gone, and death has taken away some of my favorite people.

-From the depths of tragedy my mindset is forever altered.
-My dreams, goals and thoughts shift my thinking and view of the world.
+From the depths of tragedy, I find my mindset changing.
+My dreams, goals, and thoughts shift my thinking and worldview.

 Do not discard these reminders.
 Feel the weight of their presence.
 Use your sorrow to make a better, brighter world.

 Also, remember that the tiniest moments can leave the most lasting impressions.
-My children and I love to listen to music in the car.
-I play tunes on the way to and from school each day and sometimes a song is still playing when I pull into the driveway.
+My children and I love to listen to music, so I play tunes on the way to and from school each day.
+Sometimes a song is still playing when I pull into the driveway.

-One afternoon the music was blaring and my children and I were singing at the top of our lungs.
-My four year old’s favorite song in the whole wide world is “From Now On” from The Greatest Showman.
+One afternoon the music was blaring, and my children and I sang at the top of our lungs.
+My four-year-old’s favorite song in the whole wide world is “From Now On” from The Greatest Showman.

-Rather than turning off the car I turned up the music.
-My boys unstrapped their car seats and we belted out the lyrics together.
+Rather than turning off the car, I turned up the music.
+My boys unstrapped their car seats, and we belted the lyrics together.

-They were smiling, singing and dancing in the back of the car on an ordinary day in the middle of September.
+They smiled, sang, and danced in the back of the car on an ordinary day in the middle of September.
 These are the moments I live for.
-Singing that five minute song with my children was nearly as exhilarating as my trip down the water slide.
+Singing that five-minute song with my children was nearly as exhilarating as my trip down the water slide.

 The lyrics of that song read: